| Objections

 job that really pushes the server's patience.
 The driver works unsupervised

-in one's own car, so laziness would be difficult to prove but very common
+in their own car.
+Laziness would be difficult to prove but very common

 if they didn't have to work for tips.